 What is an atrial septal defect (ASD)?

-What causes atrial septal defects?
+What causes ASDs?

 What are the long-term effects of atrial septal defects?

 Normally, the right side of the heart pumps blood that is low in oxygen to the lungs, while the heart’s left side pumps oxygen-rich blood to the body.
 When you have an ASD, blood from the left and right sides mix, and can keep your heart from working as well as it should.